 I woke up with a chill and an empty stomach.
 There’s a nip in the air up here in Minnesota, marking what is arguable the best time of year to visit our state.
-Warm blooded through and through, this is when many of us begin to thrive.
+Warm-blooded through and through, this is when many of us begin to thrive.
 Besides, I’d much rather curl up in a sweater than frolic in a sundress.
-Call us crazy or whatever.
+Call us strange or whatever.

 Recipe for a Cold Morning: Baked Eggs in Butter, Garlic, and Herbs

 2 large eggs

 A small handful of herbs (whatever you have: basil, cilantro, fresh thyme)

 1 pad butter